The Chartered Banker Institute - Terms and Conditions of the Sale of and/or Provision of Goods and Services and Use of the Website

 Additional Terms and Conditions

-41. Please note the CBI exam policies are detailed in our Quality Handbook on our Website.
-These policies are additional terms and conditions and relate in the main to entering for and sitting exams and subsequent issue of exam results.
-Please note that in entering for any examination with the CBI you agree to be bound by these additional terms and conditions.
+41. Please note the Rules and Regulations for Institute qualifications are detailed in the Quality Handbook on our Website.
+These Rules and Regulations are additional terms and conditions and relate to requirements for the course of study, including course enrolment, assessment and the issue of results.
+By enrolling for any qualification with the CBI you agree to be bound by these additional terms and conditions.